carbonteq/fp/README.md

 ## Description
 `fp` is a lightweight TypeScript library designed to simplify functional programming by providing essential types like `Option` and `Result`.
 It helps developers handle errors, manage optional values, and write expressive, composable code.

-## But why fp?
-In JavaScript and TypeScript, dealing with `null`, `undefined`, and errors can lead to verbose, error-prone code. `fp` introduces functional paradigms that make handling these cases cleaner and more reliable.
-By leveraging `fp`, you can reduce boilerplate, improve readability, and create more maintainable applications.

 ## Installation

 ```sh